Ahead of the Game

 On home game Fridays, the Ahead of the Game series offers an opportunity for intellectual engagement, sharing the experience in an audience of faculty, students, and alumni.

 All lectures are at 2:30 p.m. at LaBar Recital Hall within O'Neill Hall (south side of Notre Dame Stadium).

-The full archive of previous lectures (including video for many) can be found here.
+Visit the full archive of previous lectures (including video for many).

 Fall 2022 Schedule

 Citizen Science Meets Science Fiction: Encouraging Gamers to Engage with Research

 Ruth and Paul Idzik Assistant Professor in Digital Scholarship and English